formtapez/T-Beam_GPS_10MHz_Reference/README.md

 Due to its squarewaviness and lack of filtering you get many harmonics, which can be used to adjust on many higher frequencies.

 The software calculates and shows 3 frequencies:
-1. 10 MHz (for shortwave receivers or equipment with 10 MHz ref input)
+1. 10 MHz (for shortwave receivers or equipment with 10 MHz reference input)
 2. 430 MHz (for 70 cm receivers)
 3. 1280 MHz (for 23 cm receivers)